TedHusted/awake/awake.md/awake.md

 “I know, dear.
 I’m a mom, and moms worry.”

 The door to the small examination room opens, and the nurse practitioner joins them.
 Julie is sitting on a green exam table, covered with fresh paper from a roll at the far end.
-Joanne is seated next to a small desk across from the door.
+Joanne is sitting across from the door, next to a small desk.

 “Big day,” says Darlene.
 “Are you ready for your first implant?”